Dickinson College: Music

 Approximately 300 students study music at Dickinson every year.
-All music courses, performance studies, and ensembles are open to all Dickinson students regardless of major.

-Music ensembles, which are open to all students by audition, include the Dickinson College Choir, the Dickinson College Collegium, the Dickinson College Jazz Ensemble, the Dickinson Orchestra, the Dickinson Improvisation and Collaboration Ensemble, and the Dickinson Chamber Ensembles.
-There is a vibrant music scene of student-led groups, which is supported by Dickinson by way of "The Band Aid," a college-sponsored practice space for student-led bands that is available to all students.
-The "Treehouse" dormitory sponsors frequent student-led group and individual performances, including open mike nights.
+Music ensembles, open to all students by audition, include the Dickinson College Choir, the Dickinson College Collegium, the Dickinson College Jazz Ensemble, the Dickinson Orchestra, the Dickinson Improvisation and Collaboration Ensemble, and the Dickinson Chamber Ensembles.

-The Music House, a music-themed special interest housing option and the Dickinson College Student Music Society sponsor many activities throughout the year, including music field trips to metropolitan areas such as New York City and Washington, D.C., an annual children's concert, and music outreach programs to local schools.

-Dickinson's radio station, WDCV-FM, has provided a wide range of music for the campus community for over 60 years.
+Extracurricular music groups include Dickinson's four a cappella groups: the DTones, the Infernos, the Octals, and the Syrens.

+Dickinson's radio station is WDCV-FM.

 Language, culture, and global education

 Dickinson College has various on-campus houses and clubs dedicated to language and culture.
 On-campus student houses include a Romance Language House, the Russian House, the Global Community House, and the Social Justice House.
 The Center for Sustainable Living, or Treehouse, is an on-campus student house dedicated to sustainability and environmentalism.

-Each year, some Dickinson students have the opportunity to spend one year abroad pursuing accredited study, at such institutions as the University of Oxford throughout the world.

 Religious life

-Dickinson has a number of different religious organizations, including the Harlow Family Hillel and the Asbell Center for Jewish Life, the Dickinson Christian Fellowship (DCF), the Dickinson Catholic Campus Ministry (DCCM), DiscipleMakers Christian Fellowship, and the Muslim Educational and Cultural Association (MECA).
+Dickinson has a number of different religious organizations, including the Harlow Family Hillel and the Asbell Center for Jewish Life, the Dickinson Christian Fellowship (DCF), the Dickinson Catholic Campus Ministry (DCCM), and the Muslim Educational and Cultural Association (MECA).

-Academic honor societies

-National organizations recognizing academic achievement include Alpha Lambda Delta and Phi Beta Kappa.
-Dickinson's Phi Beta Kappa chapter, the Alpha of Pennsylvania, is the first established in the state.

 Greek organizations

-Dickinson College has three recognized fraternities: Delta Sigma Phi, Kappa Alpha Psi, and Sigma Lambda Beta.
-The college has five recognized sororities: Delta Nu, which was founded at Dickinson College in 1971; Kappa Alpha Theta, Kappa Kappa Gamma, Pi Beta Phi, and Sigma Lambda Gamma.
-Fraternities that are suspended, inactive, or not currently recognized by the school include: Kappa Sigma and Phi Delta Theta, both unrecognized by the school in 2017; Phi Kappa Sigma (Epsilon chapter), established in 1854 as the first fraternity at Dickinson until it was suspended in 2009; Sigma Alpha Epsilon, suspended in 2012; Theta Chi, unrecognized by school in 2008; Beta Theta Pi, which founded its Alpha Sigma chapter at Dickinson in 1874 and was suspended in 2000; and Sigma Chi, unrecognized by school in 2004.
+Dickinson College has three recognized fraternities and six recognized sororities.
+Phi Kappa Sigma (Epsilon chapter) was established in 1854 as the first fraternity at Dickinson until it was suspended in 2009 Beta Theta Pi, which founded its Alpha Sigma chapter at Dickinson in 1874, was suspended in 2000.

 The Dickinsonian

-The Dickinsonian is a student-run newspaper published by students, first published in 1872.
+The Dickinsonian, first published in 1872, is the student-run newspaper.